What we look for in Stanley renters

 Our recommendation

-After the background check is finished we make a recommendation to the real estate investor based upon our experience as rental managers in Stanley and the information which we have verified.
-Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the property owner based upon our experience as property managers in Stanley and the information which we have verified.
+Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a helpful resource for everyone who wants to investigate real estate facts about Stanley and nearby communities.
-The Guide to Real Estate compiles information regarding what has sold and what is on the market, as well as some surprising facts that you may not know.
-And, our Guide has quite a few of the fundamentals of life in Stanley.
-As a matter of course, all of this is interesting for purchasers and sellers, but owners and renters might also find this information to be somewhat sobering.
+Our Guide to Real Estate is a helpful tool for anyone who wants to investigate real estate facts about Stanley and nearby communities.
+The Guide to Real Estate has information about what has sold and what is for sale, and a few shocking facts that you might not know.
+Not to mention, our Guide features many of the aspects of life in Stanley.
+Naturally, all of this is helpful for buyers and sellers, but owners and renters may also find this data to be very edifying.

 Our Broker Will Nesbitt